murat1985/hyperclair/README.md

 - Basic authentication against ECR
 - HTTPS registry support through Insecure flag (flag allows to choose between HTTP/HTTPS).
 - Fixed regular expression for docker image.
 Now it is possible to have image like: path1/path2/../myimagename
+- Support Docker registry API schema v1 and v2 for manifests

 For further information please refer to the conversation with authors of hyperclair in this PR https://github.com/wemanity-belgium/hyperclair/pull/90